alexvanyo/composelife/session-value/README.md

 This is a tricky problem, but it isn't an impossible one.
 The important insight is that in these situations while we do have to have two sets of state, these two sources of state represent tangibly different things.
-We don't violate a single source of truth principle, because our sources of truth represent different (but related) pieces of state.
+We don't violate a single source of truth principle, because our sources of truth can represent different (but related) pieces of state.

 Through careful handling of how these pieces of state interact, we can create a good experience